tinybirdco/use-case-examples/change_sorting_key/README.md

   - `analytics_sources.pipe` -> `analytics_sources_new.pipe` (alter to materialize on `analytics_sources_mv_new.datasource`)
   - `analytics_hits.pipe` -> `analytics_hits_new.pipe` (alter to query  `analytics_events_new.datasource`)
 - Create a Materialized Pipe (`new_data_sync.pipe`) to synchronize incoming data from the legacy Data Source to the new one.
 Implement a filter to sync data only beyond a specific future point.
 This sets the stage for the subsequent step.
 - Push the changes to the branch and initiate a Pull Request.
 The Continuous Integration (CI) process will validate the changes through Regression, Quality, and Fixture tests ([learn more about testing](https://www.tinybird.co/docs/guides/implementing-test-strategies.html)).
+  [TESTS IMAGE]
-Before merging, verify your adjustments in the temporary environment that is provisioned.
+- Before merging, verify your adjustments in the temporary environment that is provisioned.
 - Merge the PR to trigger the Continuous Deployment (CD) workflow, and your changes will be propagated to the Main environment.

 View the pull request with all changes for this step: [PR Downstream replication](https://github.com/tinybirdco/use-case-examples/pull/22/files)